GoogleCloudPlatform/nodejs-docs-samples/appengine/uglifyjs/README.md

 ## Running locally

-1. Perform the build step:
+1. Perform the build step locally:

     With `npm`: